 •The most fundamental privacy principle we follow is that viewing the law firm cases and events shared within a JuraLaw account requires authentication as a member of that specific law firm.

-•Law Bulletin Publishing Company is the custodian of data on behalf of the law firms that use JuraLaw.
+•Law Bulletin Media is the custodian of data on behalf of the law firms that use JuraLaw.
 We don’t own law firm data.
 Law firms own their data.

-•At Law Bulletin Publishing Company, we try to make our JuraLaw product and JuraLawyer app easy to use, with settings and options that are easy to find and understand.
+•At Law Bulletin Media, we try to make our JuraLaw product and JuraLawyer app easy to use, with settings and options that are easy to find and understand.
 This is good for privacy, good for the product, and good for JuraLaw customers and users.

 •Privacy goes hand in glove with security and confidentiality.
 We see these things being the three legs that keep the stool balanced and upright.
 Each is as important as the other and if one is missing the stool won’t stand.
 They are all very important to us and we take them very seriously.